top of page

 Prof. Getatchew was born in the city of Shenkora at a place known as Degomsissa on April 19, 1932.
 [1] His father was Haile Woldeyes, who held the title of Grazmach [2], and his mother was Assegedech Wolde Yohannes.

 At the time Prof. Getatchew entered primary school, Fascist Italy occupied Ethiopia.
 The people of Shenkora rebelled, and women and children fled.
 The Banda horsemen [3] burned the countryside repeatedly.
 During the same period, his father contracted what was believed to be gout (R’hae) and the family went to the Hamere-Noah Kidane-Mehret Church to seek treatment from the Church’s holy water.
 That situation enabled Prof. Getatchew to commence his education, which he pursued avidly.
 However, as the family with three children was entirely dependent on the generosity of the kind father of the church, Prof. Getatchew’s mother was forced to return to Shenkora.
-Soon thereafter, she took the children to Tullu Ferra and delivered Prof. Getatchew to his uncle, Debtera [4] Belayneh Woldeyes, who had established and served St. Mary’s Church.
-The one-year period he spent there enabled Prof. Getachew to learn the Oromo language.
+Soon thereafter, she took the children to Tullu Ferra (Tulu Fera) and delivered Prof. Getatchew to his uncle, Debtera [4] Belayneh Woldeyes, who had established and served St. Mary’s Church.
+The one-year period he spent there enabled Prof. Getatchew to learn the Oromo language.

 Prof. Getatchew was able to pursue his education with intensity by living with his father who had moved to Addis Ababa following the departure of Fascist Italy from Ethiopia.
 In Addis Ababa, Grazmach Haile was living and educating children at a cemetery.
 He was an expert in Qenae [5] and a researcher, which resulted in Prof. Getatchew’s particular devotion to the Ge’ez language.
 His father always asked: “what does that mean?” whenever Prof. Getatchew read or memorized a Ge’ez word.
 Particularly useful to him was the grammar book that was published by Ethiopian scholars during Emperor Menelik’s reign.
 What Prof. Getatchew recalls with pleasure regarding the period when he was being educated by his father was the latter’s reference to St. Dimitros in the process of determining different fasts and feasts, as well as his adept use of his stick to awaken Prof. Getatchew in the mornings and recall him from the playground in the afternoons.